molab-itp/content-2024-01/weeks/02_swift.md

 ## Homework Week02

+- continue learning Swift programming fundamentals and document your progress on your wiki page

 - create a folder named Week02 in your class repo to store this weeks homework

 - create an Xcode playground that creates an image using ascii text based on the techniques demonstrated in